 Exclusive: Aruba lays bare its data centre cooling operations

-Data centre cooling has become one of the most important aspects of the industry, largely because it is the hungriest power consumer.
+Data Center cooling has become one of the most important aspects of the industry, largely because it is the hungriest power consumer.

-Various studies purport cooling to represent 40-50 percent of the total energy bill for data centres, while a report from Climate Home News states that data centres will account for the usage of one fifth of all the electricity in the world by 2025.
+Various studies purport cooling to represent 40-50 percent of the total energy bill for data centers, while a report from Climate Home News states that data centers will account for the usage of one fifth of all the electricity in the world by 2025.

-Recently we were able to sit with an executive from one of the big data centre operators to get an idea of what’s under the hood at their facilities.
+Recently we were able to sit with an executive from one of the big data center operators to get an idea of what's under the hood at their facilities.

 “The dynamic free-cooling system is the result of an extremely efficient containment of the flows of incoming cold air and outgoing hot air.
 Special ducts ensure that the cold air is only used for the front area of the rack, which is isolated from the data room,” says Giuntini.

 “With the low temperatures, dynamic free cooling allows us to save energy by using the outside air, filtered accordingly, to cool the server room.
 The hot air is expelled from the building via large fans, with electric shutters opening and closing as required.
 Heat exchangers are located on the roof of the building to reduce noise impact.”

 Giuntini says there are many advantages to free cooling systems.

 “Just as computers generate heat, the data centers that contain the servers that power our emails and data sharing culture also generate a lot of heat.
 As a result, finding the right cooling solution is important, not least because of the effect of overheating on performance and potential damage to hardware,” says Giuntini.